Bloom-host/BloomDocs/docs/dedicated/mss.md

 ## Setting Up Clamping

-All of our standard Bare Metal installations have MSS clamping enabled by default; however, if you are installing your operating system manually or before this change, you'll need to make sure to set this up.
+All of our standard Bare Metal installations have MSS clamping enabled by default; however, if you are installing your operating system manually, you'll need to make sure to set this up.

 _Click on the section to expand it._